DavidBert/OMDI_JO2024/Introduction_git.md

 ##### 7. Create a Pull Request

-1. Go to your repository on GitHub.
+1. Go to your repository on GitLab.
-2. You should see a prompt to create a pull request for your recently pushed branch.
+2. You should see a prompt to create a merge request for your recently pushed branch.
 Click on it.
-3. Fill in the details of your pull request, describing the new zodiac sign feature.
+3. Fill in the details of your merge request, describing the new zodiac sign feature.
-4. Assign team members to review your pull request.
+4. Assign team members to review your merge request.

 #### For Other Team Members (Reviewers):

 ##### Reviewing the Pull Request

-1. Go to the repository on GitHub and navigate to the "Pull requests" tab.
+1. Go to the repository on GitLab and navigate to the "Merge requests" tab on the left menu.
-2. Click on the pull request for the zodiac sign feature.
+2. Click on the merge request for the zodiac sign feature.
 3. Review the changes:
    - Check the code for correctness and style.
    - Consider how this feature integrates with the existing codebase.
 4. To test the changes locally:
    ```
-   git fetch origin
+   git fetch origin # to update the local repository with the latest changes from the remote repository
-   git checkout feature/zodiac-sign
+   git checkout feature/zodiac-sign # to switch to the feature branch
-   python app.py
+   python app.py # to test the changes locally
    ```
 5. Leave comments or request changes if necessary.
 6. If everything looks good, approve the pull request.